 If the asteroid impacts, the energy released will most likely be in the range from 76 Mt to 10 Gt (see Damage Assessment Briefing).

-Other missions to 2023 PDC have also been under development (as described in the Mission Options Briefing on the Epoch 1 tab).
+Other missions to 2023 PDC have also been under development (as described in the Mission Options Briefing: see link above).

 2023 PDC Impact Footprint at Epoch 2 |